OpenLocalizationTestOrg/azure-docs-pr-test.tr-TR/articles/hdinsight/hdinsight-apache-spark-machine-learning-mllib-ipython.md

         predictionsDf.registerTempTable('Predictions')
         predictionsDf.columns

-    Aşağıdaki gibi bir çıktı görmeniz gerekir:
+    Merhaba aşağıdaki gibi bir çıktı görmeniz gerekir:

         # -----------------
         # THIS IS AN OUTPUT